NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 We often see issues filed from people putting tremendous many-megabyte payloads into Redis with low timeouts, but that doesn't work unless the pipe is very, very fast.
 They don't see the many-megabyte command timing out...they usually see things waiting *behind* it timing out.

+It's important to realize that a pipeline is just like any pipe outside a computer.
+Whatever its narrowest constraint is, that's where it'll bottleneck.
+Except this is a dynamic pipe, more like a hose that can expand or bend or kink.
+The bottlenecks are not 100% constant.
+In practical terms, this can be [thread pool](https://docs.microsoft.com/en-us/dotnet/standard/threading/the-managed-thread-pool) exhaustion (either feeding commands in or handling them coming out).
+Or it may be network bandwidth.
+And maybe something *else* using that network bandwidth impacting us.

+Remember that at these levels of latency, the fact that you're running at say 1Gb/s or 10Gb/s isn't the correct unit of time to consider anymore.
+For me, it helps to think of 1Gb/s instead as 1Mb/ms.
+If we're traversing the network in about a millisecond or less, that payload really does matter and can increase the time taken by very measurable and impactful amounts.
+That's all to say: think small here.
+The limits on any system when you're dealing with short durations must be considered with relative constraints proportional to the same durations.
+When we're talking about milliseconds, the fact that we think of most computing concepts only down to the second is often a factor that confuses thinking and discussion.

+#### Pipelining: Retries

 The pipelined nature is also why we can't retry commands with any confidence.
 In this sad world our conveyor belt has turned into the airport baggage pickup loopy thingamajig ([also in the dictionary](https://www.merriam-webster.com/dictionary/thingamajig), for the record) we all know and love.